Electroid varieties and a compactification of the space of electrical networks: Circular planar electrical networks

 \begin{example} In the following picture, the medial graph of the electrical network from Section \ref{sec:response} is shown in dashed lines.
 One of the medial strands is drawn extra thick.
 The medial pairing is $\{(1,7),(2,9),(3,8),(4,10),(5,6)\}$.

 \end{example}

 A \defn{lens} in a medial graph consists of two edge disjoint arcs $[x,x']_p$ and $[x,x']_q$ of wires $p$ and $q$ between two vertices $x, x'$ that lie on both wires:

 A medial graph is \defn{lensless} if every wire begins and ends on the boundary of the disk, no wire has a self intersection, and there are no lens.
 An electrical network $\Gamma$ is \defn{critical}, or \defn{reduced} if its medial graph is lensless.
 For $\tau$ a medial pairing of a lensless medial graph $G$, let $c(\tau)$ denote the number of crossings of the medial pairing $\tau$.
-(This number does not depend on the actual choice of medial graph, only that it is lensless.)
+(This number does not depend on the actual choice of medial graph, only that it is lensless.).
+For example, the medial pairing of Example \ref{ex:medial} has $c(\tau) = 5$.
+The number $c(\tau)$ is also equal to the number of edges in the corresponding critical electrical network.

 \begin{proposition} If $\Gamma$ and $\Gamma'$ are related by $Y-\Delta$ moves, then $G(\Gamma)$ and $G(\Gamma')$ are related by Yang-Baxter (or star-triangle) moves (see Figure \ref{fig:Yang-Baxter}).
 If $\Gamma$ and $\Gamma'$ are related by the reduction moves of Proposition \ref{prop:SP}, then $G(\Gamma)$ and $G(\Gamma')$ are related by lens removals or loop removals (see Figures \ref{fig:lens} and \ref{fig:loop}). \end{proposition}